As I write this there’s a constant feeling of hunger in the background…today I haven’t eaten anything since dawn.

 But then my friend’s dad, who has myeloma (bone marrow cancer) asked me to do a 10K.
 The money goes towards research he is participating in at Hammersmith Hospital in London.
 If you would like to help me out with a donation our link is here.

-I asked some Muslim boys to help out and they said they’d sponsor me double if I did a day of Ramadan with them.
+I asked some Muslim colleagues to help out and they said they’d sponsor me double if I did a day of Ramadan with them.
 Fasting has lots of health benefits, among them lowering cholesterol, levels of stress hormones in the blood and boosting brain cell production.
 So I thought it’s only a day, I’ll give it a go.

 Ramadan is really strict.
 No water, no food and because it’s summer, you have to do that for 18 and a half hours.